zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/21-sinhala-google.md

 Should be applied.)
 In Adichcha Bandhu, Adichcha means the sun.
 The sun too Gautama from the tribe, Blessed Ones Gautama from the tribe, Blessed Ones God is a tribal relative of the Sun.
 A tribal relative.
 Therefore The Buddha himself is called Adichcha Bandhu.
-‘Behaved in celibacy’ Celibacy is the separation from immorality or not doing it.
+'Behaved in celibacy' Celibacy is the separation from immorality or not doing it.
 Again, the Aryan Eightfold Path is synonymous with celibacy.